MamoruDS/bilibili-notify-telegram-bot/README.md

 ```

 ## How to get Cookie
+### via web browser
 We need to provide a cookie called `SESSDATA` for using this API.
-Since this `SESSDATA` is a `HttpOnly` cookie, it can't get by running Javascript in console, so we need help with other DevTool.
+Since this `SESSDATA` is a `HttpOnly` cookie, it can't get by running Javascript in browser console, so we need help with other DevTool.
 - Visit [bilibili](https://www.bilibili.com)'s home page and sign in;
 - Open **Network** panel in DevTools of browser on the page;
 - Send a request to bilibili's API by [url](https://api.vc.bilibili.com/dynamic_svr/v1/dynamic_svr/dynamic_new?uid=0&type=512);